Do Most Criminal Cases go to Trial or Do They Settle?

 You are going to want somebody who has familiarity with the court system; how the different court systems operate, and the best way to navigate the intricacies of the criminal justice system, which can be a little daunting for the layperson.
 In terms of red flags, I would say that the opposite, be aware of anyone who is relatively inexperienced, and is not so familiar with talking to judges, or prosecutors, and is not familiar with the way that the court proceeds, and the different offers.
 Was it a good offer?
 Was it a bad offer?
 Was it too high?
 Was it an inappropriate offer?
 Somebody who is green.
 Those are the red flags.

-Our firm has a good reputation for being able to sit down with our clients, and figure out what our client’s goals are, and figure out how we can adjust our representation, and mold our representation to achieve those goals.
-It is important to have a sense of where you want to end up on a case from the start, so you can begin to construct the narrative.
+Our Westchester criminal defense lawyers have a good reputation for being able to sit down with our clients, and figure out what our client’s goals are, and figure out how we can adjust our representation, and mold our representation to achieve those goals.
+It is important to have a sense of where you want to end up on a case from the start, so you can gather the evidence to refute the prosecution’s case.
 We want to sit down with our clients, and figure out what type of issues are important to them.

 Obviously, they are going to be apprehensive when they come into our office at first.
-We just want to make them feel comfortable, and try to get a sense of who they are as people, and what they want to see happen, and then be able to communicate to them what we can do for them, and achieve their goals.
+Our White Plains criminal defense lawyers always want our clients to feel comfortable, and our criminal defense attorneys try to get a sense of who our clients are as people, and what they want to see happen, and then be able to communicate to them what we can do for them, and achieve their goals.
 I would say that is really, what sets us apart.